 - Go To Automation -> Browse Abandonment -> Create.
 Give a name to the campaign like “Browse Abandonment”.

 - The condition to trigger Browse Abandonment Notifications are pre-selected.
 The Browse Abandonment Campaign will send Web Push Notification to subscribers who have browsed products but didn’t Add To Cart.

 - Trigger Limit: Trigger Limit is the number of times you want to send notifications to users.
 If you want to send 2 notification per subscriber in a day, then set it to 2.

-- Browse Abandonment Notification Creation: You can create series of web push notifications to be sent at a specific time.
-Set delay between each notification.
+- Browse Abandonment Notification Creation: You can create a series of web push notifications to be sent at a specific time.
+Set a delay between each notification.

 This will send two notifications.
 Click on submit and launch

 - Integrating the Code: You have to integrate the code on your website to get started.
 The code has two-part:

 a) Browse: check your dashboard for the same

 b) Add To Cart: check your dashboard for the same